INF22DWIG24/ReportDW1/SETUP_FOLDER/README.md

 This document serves as an aid to run the app through the docker images available in Docker Hub

 ### First Setup
-Initialize Docker - if Docker Desktop is installed, you can simply open
+Initialize Docker - if Docker Desktop is installed, you can simply open it

 ###
 Open the SETUP_FOLDER in VSCODE or CMD